-As of the 2000 census, there were 1,081 people, 426 households, and 310 families residing in the CDP.
-The median income for a household in the community was $52,368, and the median income for a family was $60,956.
-Males had a median income of $49,167 and only $45,769 for females.
+As of the 2010 census, there were 683 people, 273 households, and 189 families residing in the CDP.
+The median income for a household in the community was $81,500, and the median income for a family was $91,645.
 The latitude of Peconic is 41.047N.
 The longitude is -72.463W.
 It is in the Eastern Standard time zone.
 Elevation is 30 feet.

 The area derives its name from Peconic Bay which in turn derives its name Native American term for "nut trees".
 The former and merged names include Hermitage for an elderly hermit who lived there.
 In 1860s, people began referring to the region as Peconic.
 The early settlement has been become too crowded when early Southold residents came into the area.
 The areas soil was as rich and fertile as any on the North Fork.

 Albert Einstein is among of the well-known residents who lived in Peconic.
 The racial-makeup of Peconic residents comprises of 94.45% White, 0.93% African American, 1.11% Asian, 2.41% from other races, and 1.11% from two or more races.
 The Home Port Bed & Breakfast is a beautifully preserved 1876 Victorian country home just between Cutchogue and Southold on Long Island's North Fork.
 In addition, the J & S Reeve Summer Cottages is a treasure waiting to be discovered by more people that accommodate up to six people in deep comfort.